Wuemeli/heckerbot/README.md

 ## 📡 Planned ToDo

 - [ ] Add User installable Apps.
 Im now focusing more on fixing Bugs and migrating to typescript.
-- [ ] Migration to Typescript can be checked out in the dev branch.
+- [ ] Migration to Typescript can be checked out in the typescript branch.
 - [ ] zod implementation for better validation.

 ## 📫 Contact